Igglybuff/awesome-piracy/readme.md

 ## Miscellaneous
 - [UK ISP Court Orders](http://www.ukispcourtorders.co.uk/) :star2: List of websites recently taken down in the UK by the High Court.
 Use a VPN to access them, they must be pretty good!
 - [Counterfeit and Piracy Watch List 2018](https://torrentfreak.com/images/tradoc_157564.pdf)
-- [/r/EmbyShares](https://www.reddit.com/r/EmbyShares) This subreddit is dedicated to the sharing of Emby servers.
 - [/r/freefolk](https://www.reddit.com/r/freefolk) Streams for new episodes of Game of Thrones
 - [/r/ProshotMusicals](https://www.reddit.com/r/ProShotMusicals) Subreddit for all those theatre obsessed people who want pro shots instead of bootlegs to be seen.
 - [Shodan](https://www.shodan.io/) Shodan is the world's first search engine for Internet-connected devices.